basedwon/newk/README.md

 [![Twitter](https://img.shields.io/badge/@basdwon%20-%20?logo=twitter&color=%23383a40)](https://twitter.com/basdwon)
 [![Discord](https://img.shields.io/badge/Basedwon%20-%20?logo=discord&color=%23383a40)](https://discordapp.com/users/basedwon)

-A JS library that provides a flexible, transport-layer abstraction for various network protocols.
+Provides a flexible, transport-layer abstraction for various network protocols.
 By utilizing a base transport class, `newk` allows for easy extension and customization of network communication patterns.
-It comes with an NKN (New Kind of Network) transport implementation and supports message routing, publish/subscribe patterns, and basic message handling.
+It comes with an NKN (New Kind of Network) and memory bus transport implementation and supports message routing, publish/subscribe patterns, and basic message handling.

 ## Features